 Only one Angel was lost to collision as most of the pirates, having grown suddenly skittish, gave them a wide berth.
 Once through the swarm, the Angels split into their remaining wing groups and did as much damage as they could from the outside.
 The pirates lost fifteen fighters in the exchange.
 We lost four, or rather, three and a half counting the pilot that was able to eject from his Angel before it plummeted to the planet like a falling star.

 We sent prayers his way when we heard his mayday call.

 The King Alfred dispatched a Spontoon to the rescue.

 The pirate horde was quickly losing discipline.
 Their attacks on the King Alfred and her escorts ceased as all of their attention was concentrated on defending themselves against our Angels.
-They were beginning to disperse when another fusilade of missiles from the second wave of Angels fell upon them.
+They were beginning to disperse when another fusillade of missiles from the second wave of Angels fell upon them.
 Eleven were destroyed by the barrage.
-Another two dozen burst into shrapnel when the King Alfred’s Angels hit them like a wall, plasma cannons firing at close range.
+Another two-dozen burst into shrapnel when the King Alfred’s Angels hit them like a wall, plasma cannons firing at close range.

 “Lieutenant, let’s get more eyes to the far side of the planet,” Captain Devereaux ordered.

 His tactical officer returned with, “Aye, Captain.
 Echoes one, two and three away.”

 The probes flew from us to cross over Muvuru-3’s northern pole.
 We then slipped into orbit well out of range of the plateau’s surface-to-orbit defenses.